carpentries-lab/python-aos-lesson/_episodes/04-cmdline.md

 but you can call it whatever you like.

 The next thing you'll need is a library to parse the command line for input arguments.
-An easy way to add command line argument to your code is [defopt](https://defopt.readthedocs.io/en/stable/features.html).
+An easy way to add command line arguments to your code is [defopt](https://defopt.readthedocs.io/en/stable/features.html).

 Putting those together,
 here's a template for what most python command line programs look like: